nprapps/nprapps.github.com/_posts/2016-05-17-tracking-audio-listening-in-our-elections-app.md

 ![Screenshots of the first two cards of our app during our live broadcast on Mega Tuesday, March 15, 2016.](/img/posts/elections16-3.png)
 <small>Screenshots of the first two cards of our app during our live broadcast on Mega Tuesday, March 15, 2016.</small>

 As of writing, NPR has broadcast 11 election night specials, and we have carried all of them inside of the app.
+If a user arrived at the app, the special would autoplay upon swiping or clicking past the titlecard.

 During times the broadcast was live, we served over 475,000 sessions, and over 100,000 of those sessions were listeners.
-In other words, **22.4% of live event sessions became listening sessions.** If we look at listen rates across npr.org or consider five minutes as a "view" on a Facebook or YouTube videos, that's a pretty good number.
+In other words, **22.4% of live event sessions became listening sessions by listening to at least five minutes of audio.** If we look at listen rates across npr.org or consider five minutes as a "view" on a Facebook or YouTube videos, that's a pretty good number.
 We're happy with that number.

-But it is a sobering reality: even when we advertise our app as a listening experience (as we often did on social media) and autoplay the content, only 22% of our users stick around for more than five minutes.
+But it is a sobering reality: even when we advertise our app as a listening experience (as we often did on [social media](https://twitter.com/NPR/status/709912937931132928)) and autoplay the content, only 22% of our users stick around for more than five minutes.
 Of course, our election app is not _exclusively_ an audio app, and the other 78% of sessions still may have gotten what they needed out of the app, like a quick checkup on the results.

 On a given night, our live specials would run anywhere from one hour to four hours.
 I have data at the hourly level, which means I can analyze the performance of the special hour by hour.
 Aggregating all of our sessions into hourly blocks, it is clear that performance of our live specials degrades the longer we go on. **26% of our sessions that began in the first hour became listening sessions, while just 18% of the sessions that began in the fourth hour became listening sessions.**